Dental Assistant vs. Dental Hygienist

 Educational Requirements for Dental Assistants

-Education requirements for Dental Assistants will largely depend on the state in which you seek employment.
-While some places do not have any formal education requirements—allowing their employees to learn through on-the-job training—others will only accept DAs who have graduated from an accredited program and passed an exam.
+Education requirements for Dental Assistants will largely depend on the state where you seek employment.
+While some places do not have formal education requirements—allowing their employees to learn through on-the-job training—others will only accept DAs who have graduated from an accredited program and passed an exam.

 Many of these programs can be found in community colleges or vocational schools.
 They usually take one year or less to complete, leading to a certificate or diploma.
-In these programs, students learn through a combination of traditional class instruction and hands-on exercises.
+In these programs, students learn through traditional classroom instruction and hands-on exercises.
+Many students find real-world simulations to be one of the most exciting parts of their program.

-Tip #1: High school students who are interested in a Dental Assisting career should pursue courses in anatomy, biology, and chemistry.
+Tip #1: High school students interested in a Dental Assisting career should pursue courses in anatomy, biology, and chemistry.

 Some states even allow their DAs to complete expanded duties such as coronal polishing.
-In these states, Dental Assistants typically must be licensed, registered, or hold certifications from the Dental Assisting National Board (DANB).
+Dental Assistants must be licensed, registered, or hold certifications in these states.
+To learn more about specific certifications or licensing requirements, contact your state’s Board of Dental Examiners.

 Educational Requirements for Dental Hygienists